flurry/react-native-flurry-sdk/README.md

 - **Flurry Push**</br>
   To set up Flurry Push, please take the following steps.
-  1. Open your Podfile, which is located under `ios` folder of your project.
+  1. Open your Podfile, which is located under the `ios` folder of your project.
   2. Add the following line in your target section before `use_native_modules!`

      ```ruby